palharesf/sg-minesweeper/ROADMAP.md

 - Time in minutes and seconds
 - Local storage to keep giveaway revealed
 - Localization options
-- Eventually (later, later on) - login and leaderboard
+- Eventually (later, later on) - login and leaderboard, list of games solved and attempted but not solved yet